MananAg-1784/Accredita-Docs/README.md

 ## Accredita-Docs
 This web application focuses on efficient document classification and retrieval through a user-friendly interface for college departments.
-It seamlessly integrates with existing storage solutions by using Google Drive API, ensuring data security
+It seamlessly integrates with existing storage solutions by using Google Drive API, ensuring data security and reliability.

 ## Features
+* **User management** : Manage department teachers and access to various roles
+* **Administrative updates** : Updating and managing users, files, folders, etc.
+* **Document Classification and Storage** : Stores and classifies files in an organised manner that specify files content
+* **File Management** : Upload and track activities of all files
+* **Serach and Retrieval** : Filters and classifies files based on criteria's

 ## Installation